73rhodes/bbplayer/README.md

 -----

 bbplayer is a minimalist HTML5 Audio player.
 With bbplayer you can:
-  * make a playlist of tracks inside the HTML5 audio element
+  * make a playlist of tracks
-  * design your own control buttons, or use the ones included
+  * design your own buttons or use the ones included
-  * put more than one player on a page, but make them play one at a time
+  * put more than one player on a page, but them play one at a time
   * support all browsers with MP3 and OGG formats

 bbplayer uses CSS classes.
 Start with a *bbplayer* class containing controls like